mdroste/mdroste.github.io/_pages/jobmarket.md

 ---

 I am on the 2023-2024 economics job market.
 You can find my CV [here](/files/cv.pdf).
+I would be delighted to speak with you about my research at any time.